 Statutory declarations are governed by the Statutory Declarations Act 1835.
 By law they must contain certain wording that frames the statement of truth being made.

 Statutory declarations are made when there is a legal requirement to use one or when there is no better evidence available as to the fact that is declared.

-By definition, a statutory declaration tells a unique story.
-There can thus be no template which provides the precise story applicable to your own situation.
-We have therefore provided as one document, three different example declarations.
+By definition, a statutory declaration tells a unique story about your circumstances.
+As such, there can be no template that provides the precise wording applicable to your own situation.

 In particular, examples and advice are given on the opening and closing words.

 The three examples given relate to:

 - the validity of a document in a litigation matter